AldrenDeGuzman1111/memo/README.md

 This will run the application with the JVM arguments specified in your [pom.xml](pom.xml) (check the configuration comment under `spring-boot-maven-plugin`.)

-***URL** adfter running the applicationm in you local use any browser and put this URL on your address bar:
+**URL** after running the application in you local use any browser and put this URL on your address bar or you can use your webservice tool:
 ```bash
 URL: http://localhost:8080/memo-api/